mihanizm56/fetch-api/README.md

 - parseType('json' | 'blob'): the type to parse the response (json by default)
 - queryParams(object): the object with the query parameters (they will be serialized automatically)
 - headers(object): the object with the headers
+- translateFunction(function): function that will be called with error text key and params (key, params)
+- isErrorTextStraightToOutput(boolean): flag not to prepare error text value - it <br/>
+  goes straight from backend ("errorText" if REST and "message" if JSON-RPC)
+- extraValidationCallback(function): callback that can be used for custom response <br/>
+  data validation or if you don't want to use @hapi/joi

 #### RestRequest output options:

 - error (boolean) - the flag of the response status
-- errorText (string) - the main error message from the backend
+- errorText (string) - the text error message from the backend
 - data (object) - the main data from the backend
-- additionalErrors (object) - the additional multiple errors from the backend
+- additionalErrors (object) - the additional error data from the backend

+## Features and recommendations
+- body will be serialized in JSON if body data NOT FormData
+- try to use .unknown() method with objects in Joi Schemas because your backend may be extended and without this method the responce data may be not valid

 ## Examples of usage